 It may be best known as a busy commuter hub, but there are plenty of great things to do in Waterloo.
-From riverside city views to culture and hidden gems, here are 10 reasons to explore the Waterloo area.
+From riverside city views to culture and hidden gems, here are our pick of reasons to explore the Waterloo area.

 Stroll along the South Bank

 We could easily spend the whole piece on this area alone.
 The South Bank is a two-mile stretch of arts and culture venues, loved by Londoners and tourists alike.
 If you’re short on time, it’s worth taking a stroll to look at the skyline, Brutalist architecture and views across the river.

 In the summer, head to the terrace in front of The Royal Festival Hall, or the rooftop at Queen Elizabeth Hall.
 In the winter, grab a hot drink and enjoy a festive stroll beneath the fairy lights.
 The South Bank is home to the South Bank Centre, BFI Southbank, Tate Modern and The National Theatre.
 You’ll also find frequent pop-up performances and free events happening in the area.